parsiya/parsiya.net/content/post/2019-04-17-manual-work-bug-2/index.markdown

 * I have time to do stuff.

 ## Time, It Needs Time, To Win Back Your Love Again
 Having time.
 That's kind of important.
-And that is my beef issue with the original article.
+And that is my biggest issue with the original article.
 It tells the tale of two sysadmins.
 Both are busy, intelligent and can write code.